ajusa/dekao/README.md

 # dekao
-a slow HTML templating language for Nim
+an okay HTML templating language for Nim

+Forked from https://github.com/treeform/taggy originally.
+Modified to include thread support, and remove CSS generation.